The L.M. Montgomery Literary Society

 My early reading of the L. M. Montgomery books gave me the courage to play with words.
 I named a special tree where I would read.
 I named a certain place down by Lake Monona where I would sit on the breakwater and think.
 I named my bedroom.
 My bedroom faced west and I called it Castle Afterglow.
 I made a sign for the door.
 The sign had a sunset with dark words in crayon over the pink: "Welcome to Castle Afterglow - Keep Out."

-Barbara Esbensen Portfolio Her poetry portfolio in the Kerlan Collection at the University of Minnesota
+Her papers and poetry collection are in the Kerlan Collection at the University of Minnesota

 Barbara Juster Esbensen Memorial